Intron

 An intron is any nucleotide sequence within a gene that is not expressed or operative in the final RNA product.
-The word intron is derived from the term intragenic region, i.e. a region inside a gene.
+The word intron is derived from the term intragenic region, i.e., a region inside a gene.
 The term intron refers to both the DNA sequence within a gene and the corresponding RNA sequence in RNA transcripts.
 The non-intron sequences that become joined by this RNA processing to form the mature RNA are called exons.

-Introns are found in the genes of most organisms and many viruses and they can be located in both protein-coding genes and genes that function as RNA (noncoding genes).
+Introns are found in the genes of most eukaryotes and many eukaryotic viruses, and they can be located in both protein-coding genes and genes that function as RNA (noncoding genes).
 There are four main types of introns: tRNA introns, group I introns, group II introns, and spliceosomal introns (see below).
-Introns are rare in Bacteria and Archaea (prokaryotes), but most eukaryotic genes contain multiple splicesomal introns.
+Introns are rare in Bacteria and Archaea (prokaryotes).

 Discovery and etymology

 Introns were first discovered in protein-coding genes of adenovirus, and were subsequently identified in genes encoding transfer RNA and ribosomal RNA genes.
 Introns are now known to occur within a wide variety of genes throughout organisms, bacteria, and viruses within all of the biological kingdoms.

-The fact that genes were split or interrupted by introns was discovered independently in 1977 by Phillip Allen Sharp and Richard J. Roberts, for which they shared the Nobel Prize in Physiology or Medicine in 1993.
+The fact that genes were split or interrupted by introns was discovered independently in a number of labs in 1977 including those run by Phillip Allen Sharp and Richard J. Roberts, for which they shared the Nobel Prize in Physiology or Medicine in 1993, Other labs that contributed to the discovery were those of Louise Chow and Thomas Broker.
+Much of the work in the Sharp lab was done by postdoctoral fellow Susan Berget.

 The term intron was introduced by American biochemist Walter Gilbert: